Andrettin/Wyrmsun/readme.txt

 - 5.3.3
 -----------------------------------------------------------------------

+* Achievements
+- The Paragon, Legend and Demigod achievements can now be acquired by leveling up any character, not just custom heroes.

 * User Interface
 - The achievement and achievement unlocked dialogs now have a semi-transparent background beneath their text.